 Some states have special programs in place to make sure military personnel have some protection against foreclosure, especially if they are on active duty.
 There are no special state-wide protections for military service personnel in Kansas.
 Federal protections do apply, but there are no special state-managed protections for Kansas homeowners serving in the military.

 High Risk Mortgage Protections

-Some states provide special protections against foreclosure for homeowners in what is considered to be a high risk loan - with high interest rates or having a negative credit history when the purchase was made.
-But Kansas does not have special protections built-in.
+Some states provide special protections against foreclosure for homeowners in what is considered to be a high risk loan, with high interest rates or having a negative credit history when the purchase was made.
+However, Kansas does not have special protections built-in.
 Buyers in Kansas must protect themselves by making sure they understand the type of agreement they are entering into with their home loans.

 Additional State Laws

 The maximum interest rate allowed by law is 10%.
 The maximum legal rate of interest is 10%, when no other rate is agreed upon.
 The maximum rate at which parties can contract, which is higher, is 15% per year, unless otherwise specifically authorized to be higher by law.